bertbesser/dvc-deps-management/blog-article.md

 ## Creating the playground

 As for the original walkthrough, [the GitHub repository](https://github.com/bbesser/dvc-deps-management) for the post you are reading now provides a readily usable working environment.
-In this environment, you can interactively create the number classifier project (or let a script perform all actions for you).
+In this environment, you can interactively create the playground number classifier project (or let a script perform all actions for you).
 Compared to the original walkthrough, the following extensions were implemented.
-First, the created DVC project is pushed to GitHub such that it can easily be referenced as a DVC-dependency.
+First, the playground project is pushed to GitHub such that it can easily be referenced as a DVC-dependency.
-Secondly, the project's DVC cache is now pushed to a remote in an Amazon S3 bucket, such that binary data (e.g. trained models) can also be accessed from the internet.
+Secondly, the playground's DVC cache is now pushed to a remote in an Amazon S3 bucket, such that binary data (e.g. trained models) can also be accessed from the internet.

-[The GitHub repository](https://github.com/bbesser/dvc-deps-management) contains a readily usable working environment in which you can execute the extended walkthrough.
 To prepare the working environment (see the following code block), clone [the GitHub repository](https://github.com/bbesser/dvc-deps-management), change into the cloned directory, and start the working environment using `./start_environment.sh bash`.
 You will be 'logged in' to a newly created container.
-From the prompt in the container, onfigure variables at the top of the file `/home/dvc/scripts/walkthrough.sh` to match your GitHub repository and S3 bucket, where both must be empty and writable.
+From the prompt in the container, configure variables at the top of the file `/home/dvc/scripts/walkthrough.sh` to match your GitHub repository and S3 bucket, where both must be empty and writable.
 (Details of the bucket configuration are discussed in section [Configuring the S3 remote](#s3remote).)
-Then, you might want to run `/home/dvc/scripts/walkthrough.sh` to automatically perform all steps from the extended walkthrough.
+Then, to automatically perform all steps from the extended walkthrough, you might want to execute `/home/dvc/scripts/walkthrough.sh`.
-After this is finished, the GitHub repository and the S3 bucket will now contain the DVC project and its cache, respectively.
+After the script is finished, the GitHub repository and the S3 bucket will now contain the playground DVC project and its cache, respectively.

 <pre>
-# $ is the host prompt in the cloned folder
+# $ is the host prompt
-# $$ is the container prompt in the working folder /home/dvc/walkthrough
+# $$ is the working environment container prompt

 $ git clone https://github.com/bbesser/dvc-deps-management
 $ cd dvc-deps-management
-$ vi scripts/walkthrough.sh # configure GitHub and S3
+$ vi scripts/walkthrough.sh # configure GitHub and S3 at the top
-$ ./start_environment.sh bash
+$ ./start_environment.sh bash # create and 'log in' to working environment
-$$ /home/dvc/scripts/walkthrough.sh # creates DVC project and its cache
+$$ /home/dvc/scripts/walkthrough.sh # creates the playground DVC project and its cache
 </pre>

 ### <a name="s3remote"></a>Configuring the S3 remote
-In this section, we take a quick look at the part of the `walkthrough.sh` script that sets up an S3 bucket as the DVC-cache's remote.
+In this section, we take a quick look at the part of the `scripts/walkthrough.sh` script that sets up an S3 bucket as the DVC-cache's remote.

 In order to enable DVC to access a bucket, two preparations have to be done.
 1. First, the `boto3` library must be installed, using `pip install boto3`.
 (This is already done in the working environment provided with this article.)
 1. Secondly, `boto3` must be given access to the bucket.
 Therefore, AWS credentials can be provided as environment variables like in the following code block.
-(For the provided working environment, this configuration has to be done at the top of the `walkthrough.sh` script.)
+(For the provided working environment, this configuration has to be done at the top of the `scripts/walkthrough.sh` script.)
 ```
 export AWS_ACCESS_KEY_ID=...
 export AWS_SECRET_ACCESS_KEY=...